EVORA-project/evora-ontology/models/docs/NucleicAcid.md

   plasmidSelection:
     name: plasmidSelection
-    description: Specific selectable markers in the plasmid, such as antibiotic resistance genes, used to identify and maintain cells that contain the plasmid
+    description: Specific selectable markers in the plasmid, such as antibiotic resistance genes, used to identify and maintain cells that contain the plasmid.
     title: plasmid selection
     domain_of:
     - NucleicAcid